holderlb/deep-histology/Tiling/README.md

 an existing `tiles/tiles.csv` file.
 This allows you to run the program multiple times, once for each image, and collect all the tiles in one place.

+## Author

-Author: Larry Holder, Washington State University
+Larry Holder, Washington State University